Most Notable Books in My Library

 6. And the Mountains Echoed Khaled Hosseini

 Khaled has that ancient gift of storytelling that very few people in a lifetime possess.
-He weaves tales so layered but with such simple beauty that you can’t help but be in awe of his superpower.
-His particular strength is in building characters you get so attached to, you root for, and are heartbroken when they don’t seem to win.
-After reading these 3 books, I bet there’s nothing he would write that I will not be utterly enthralled by.
+He weaves tales so layered, yet with such simple beauty, that you can’t help but be in awe of his superpower.
+His particular strength is in building characters you get so attached to, root for, and are heartbroken when they don’t seem to win.
+After reading these three books, I bet there is nothing he would write that I will not be utterly enthralled by.

 7. London Cape Town Joburg – Zukiswa Wanner

-I did an African Literature class in university and was very fascinated by books about South Africa and Lusophone countries like Angola.
-Though South Africa had a similar history as far as being colonised by the British (and in their case, the Dutch) the stories, culture and experiences seemed very different from those I was familiar with reading about (mostly East Africa and Anglophone West Africa).
-This book is a trip through the different cities in a way that lets you explore South Africa and weave the tapestry of its people, culture, and the prints left behind by its colonial history.
+I took an African Literature course in university and was very fascinated by books about South Africa and lusophone countries like Angola.
+Although South Africa had a similar history to Kenya, having been a former colony of Britain (besides the Dutch, in their case); the stories, culture and experiences seem very different from those I was familiar with.

 8. Home Stretch – Velma Pollard

 Most of us love a good road trip, and if anyone has created that experience in a book, it’s Velma Pollard!
-This might actually fit at the top of this list for me because I’ve read it about six times already!
-I was introduced to this gem in high school, it was one of those alternative set books for high school literature class.
+This might as well be at the top of my list as I’ve read it about six times already.
+I was introduced to this gem in high school, it was an alternative set book for high school english literature.
 I have hardly put it down since.
-It was also how I first read a book by a writer from the Caribbean.
-Velma Pollard showcases all the different sides of Jamaica through some of my favourite things: people, food, music, culture, language and nature!
-One of it’s side-effects was that I wanted to learn to speak ‘Patois’.
-It’s really one of those underrated books that everyone should read at least once!
+It was also the first book I read, by a writer from the Caribbean.
+Velma Pollard, showcases the diversity of Jamaica through some of my favourite things: people, food, music, culture, language and nature!
+One of its positive side-effects, was my newfound interest in learning to speak Patois.
+It really is one of those underrated books that everyone should read at least once.

-I’d love to hear about yours too, so please comment below and share why you love the ones you do!
+I would be glad to hear about your favourite books too, so please comment below and share why you love the ones you do!

 Previous